sophieee/HW2Carousel/README.md

 • Optional: Upon reaching the 4th page, hide the dots and show the "Take Carousel for a Spin" button.

 Image Timeline

-Display a scrollable view of images.
+• Display a scrollable view of images.
-User can tap on the conversations button to see the conversations screen (push).
+• User can tap on the conversations button to see the conversations screen (push).
-User can tap on the profile image to see the settings view (modal from below).
+• User can tap on the profile image to see the settings view (modal from below).

 Settings

-User can dismiss the settings screen.
+• User can dismiss the settings screen.
-User can log out
+• User can log out

-GIF: